MarkusMueller-DS/Synthetic-Data-Generation/README.md

 #### Data Quality

 - the results of the data quality evaluaiton are saved in `results/quality_data.csv`
-- the evaluation skript for the data quality needs to be run for every combination of dataset and model
+- the evaluation script for the data quality needs to be run for every combination of dataset and model
 - the `ci` argument is only relevant for the cc-fraud dataset

 1. activate the general environment